cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. _dnns_sequence_classification_models_cnn:

 :wiki_api:`Convolutional neural networks (CNN) <Convolutional_neural_network#Natural_language_processing>` based text classifiers are light-weight neural classifiers that have achieved remarkably strong performance on the practically important task of sentence classification.

-In its typical architecture for text classification, the first layer embeds the sequence of textual tokens obtained from input text into low-dimensional vectors using an embedding lookup table.
+Using the input text, the first layer of a CNN embeds these textual sequences into low-dimensional vectors using an embedding lookup table.
-The subsequent layer performs convolutions over the embedded word vectors using kernels (aka. filters); kernels of different lengths capture different patterns from the input text.
+The subsequent layer performs convolutions over the embedded word vectors using kernels (also called *filters*); kernels of different lengths capture different patterns from the input text.
-For each chosen length, several kernels are used to capture different patterns at the same receptive range leading to several feature maps- one per kernel.
+For each chosen length, several kernels are used to capture different patterns at the same receptive range, leading to one feature map per kernel.

-Each feature map is reduced to the maximum value observed in that map and maximum values from all maps are combined to form a long feature vector.
+Each feature map is reduced to the maximum value observed in that map, and maximum values from all maps are combined to form a long feature vector.
-This vector is analogous to a an ``'embedder'`` classifier's pooled output, which is then passed through a classification layer.
+This vector is analogous to an ``'embedder'`` classifier's pooled output, which is then passed through a classification layer.
 Dropout layers are used as regularizers to avoid over-fitting, which is a more common phenomenon when working with small sized datasets.

-Following are the different optional params that are configurable with the ``'cnn'`` classifier type.
+The following are the different optional params that are configurable with the ``'cnn'`` classifier type.
 See :ref:`Common Configurable Params <common_configurable_params>` section for list of additional configurable params that are common across classifiers.

 +-----------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+